 It is also said that if you place horizons on the bottom gridline or the top gridline your photo will be better balanced.

 Rules, rules and more rules.
 What about the photography?
 Can’t I just take photos?

 I mean, there are rules in football so that you don’t have anarchy on the pitch.
 And there are rules in the workplace.
 And there is the law of the land.
-They are all rules designed to confine us in some way, and for good reason.
+They are all rules designed to confine us in some way, mostly for good and understandable reasons.

 But they don’t exist to control the photographer in any way.
 They don’t exist to tell the photographer what he or she can or can’t do.
 The being told what to do bit is a mis-interpretation that seems to annoy some photographers.
 Then there are others who treat it as a rule even though it may be to the detriment of their photography.